 720 |

-Last year, the NEET exam pattern and structure underwent major changes, wherein the 20 optional questions across sections were removed and the overall duration was reduced from 200 minutes to 180 minutes.
+Last year, the NEET exam pattern underwent major changes.
+20 optional questions across sections were removed.
+The overall duration was reduced from 200 minutes to 180 minutes.
 The NEET 2025 exam pattern will likely follow the same structure.

 NEET 2026 Syllabus

-The NEET syllabus was changed for NEET 2024, with the removal and addition of topics from each subject.
-In the year 2025, the NEET syllabus remained unchanged.
+The NEET syllabus was changed in the year 2024, with the removal and addition of topics from each subject.
+In 2025, the NEET syllabus remained unchanged.
 Hence, it is expected that the NEET 2026 syllabus will be the same as last year.
-As per last year’s NEET syllabus, we provide the tentative NEET 2026 syllabus in the table below for each subject.
+Based on last year, we provide the tentative NEET 2026 syllabus in the table below for each subject.

 The subject-wise NEET syllabus is given below.